Will there be more Circus Mirandus stories?

 What's your favorite part of the book?

-I have a few different favorites: when Jenny pulls Micah into the craft supply closet, when Micah takes flight with the gorilla balloon, and the traffic jam scene at the very end of the book.
+I have a few different favorites!
+My top three are probably when we first meet Jenny and she pulls Micah into the craft supply closet, when Micah takes flight with the gorilla balloon, and the traffic jam scene at the very end of the book.

 Who is your favorite character?